jackbenny/icinga-satellite/README.md

 ## Images
 There are two available images for you to choose from.
-The default one (0.*n*) is based on Debian 10, with Icinga2 from Icings official repository.
+The default one (0.*n*) is based on Debian 10, with Icinga2 from Icingas official repository.
 The other image (0.*n*-alpine) is based on Alpine 3.11, with Icinga2 from Alpines repository.
-The Alpine image is much smaller.
+The Alpine image is much smaller in size.